mikiyukio/research-CFGA/README.md

 >>>And you can evaluate a series models belongs to a certain baseline in a evaluating run.
 >>>After the feature extract procedure(i.e., WACD_DGCRL_batch_2.py) finish, the extracted features will be saved in ***.\SCDA\SCDA_cub_resnet50\datafile***.
 >>>Specifically, for the extracted features correspondings to the model named as ***'checkpoint_100_0.9934.pth'***, the extraced features will be saved in the folder named as ***.\SCDA\SCDA_cub_resnet50\datafile\checkpoint_100_0_9934_pth***.
+>>>The extracted features can be used for image retrieval and the calculation of Recall@K/MAP@k.
+We will introduce this later.
 >>> + The above detailed statements will only be stated for just once, as the operations on other procedures is similar.
 >
 >>1.1.2
 >>> + ***.\SCDA\SCDA_cars_resnet50\WAOCD\WACD_DGCRL_batch_2.py*** is the test program of DGPCRL baseline (related to Tables 1, 2, 3, and 6),